A Novel Approach to Nipple-Sparing Mastectomy

-The new technique described in this paper offers women with ptosis and large breasts the option of safely having a simultaneous nipple sparing mastectomy, breast lift, and breast reduction.
-This procedure allows for immediate breast reconstruction and reduces rate of healing complications in the area of the nipple/areola.
+The new technique described in this paper offers women with ptosis and large breasts the option of safely having a simultaneous nipple-sparing mastectomy, breast lift, and breast reduction.
+This procedure allows for immediate breast reconstruction and reduces the rate of healing complications in the area of the nipple/areola.